-The Problem with healthcare in America
+The Problem with Healthcare

-Good healthcare is not fully available to all Americans and is becoming unaffordable to many.
 The CDC has estimated that 90% of the US annual healthcare expenditures is for people with chronic or mental health conditions.
 Many of these chronic conditions can be prevented or treated at lower costs with early detection or behavioral changes.
+A system that is designed to detect and treat medical issues early that all Americans can use may be far less expensive than our current system.

-The solution
+The Solution

-Under CSS, all private health insurance plans will fully cover basic healthcare services and catastrophic healthcare services.
+Under NPMP, all private health insurance plans will fully cover basic healthcare services and catastrophic healthcare services.
 Basic healthcare services focus on preventive, diagnostic, and routine medical care issues.
 This includes checkups, vaccinations, standardized lab and diagnostic tests, and care for minor illnesses.
-Basic healthcare does not include services by specialists, non-diagnosis outpatient services, or hospital inpatient services.
+Basic healthcare does not include services by specialists, non-diagnostic outpatient services, or hospital inpatient services.
 Catastrophic healthcare services cover all needed medical costs over a fixed amount set annually.

 The goal of covering basic healthcare services in every plan would be to structure healthcare services in a way that detects and begins treating conditions much earlier and at lower cost than what is now being done.
 The goal of covering catastrophic healthcare services in every plan is to reduce the financial disaster families may incur when faced with prolonged illness.